Redirection Controller Using Reinforcement Learning: Simulation 2: RL-based Redirection Controller for Obstacle-based Environments

 \subsection{Discussion}

-Environments with obstacles are more like a real environment than a square environment.
+Environments with obstacles are more similar to a real environment than a plain environment.
 Therefore, it can be said that the method that performs better in environments with obstacles is more versatile.

-Our results show that the RL-based redirection controllers are advantageous in physical spaces with obstacles, as the number of resets is increasing at a much slower pace than that when using heuristic redirection controllers for increasing number of obstacles.

-Even when the controller is not trained in an environment with obstacles, it somehow performs better than the heuristic controller, showing that the RL-based redirection controller has general versatility over different shapes of environments.
+Our results show that the RL-based redirection controllers are advantageous in \red{real spaces} with obstacles, as the number of resets is increases at a much slower pace than that when using heuristic redirection controllers for an increasing number of obstacles.
+Even when the controller is not trained in an environment with obstacles, it somehow performs better than the heuristic controller, showing that the RL-based redirection controller has general versatility over environments \red{with different shapes}.